PhilipNaudus/simple_site-gh-pages/pages/tang/song_of_mulan.md

 ---
 layout: post
 title: <i>Song of Mulan</i> by Wei Yuanfu (c.
 750 AD)
-description: A short but vivid poem which describes Mulan&rsquo;s inner struggle.
-Will she be true to her inner feminine nature or lose herself and become a hardened warrior?
+description: As one of the first retellings of Mulan's story, this song introduces some key elements which became intrinsic to the legend's development.
 image: song_of_mulan.jpg
 bg: e1d0b4
-alt: As one of the first retellings of Mulan's story, this song introduces some key elements which became intrinsic to the legend's development.
+alt: The text of the Song of Mulan, as it appears in the Music Bureau Collection (Public domain).
 imageType: float
 num: 2
 ---